-- In a bowl, add the flour, salt, and vegetable oil.
-Mix well.
-Add the water and yeast mixture and start kneading.
+- In a different bowl, add the flour, salt, and vegetable oil.
+Mix well with your hand or a wooden spoon.
+Add the water and yeast mixture gradually to the flour and knead.

-- The dough will be sticky the first 2 minutes but with continues kneading it will firm a little.
-Knead for at least 7 minutes.
-Cover and leave in warm place to double in size, will take 1 hour to one hour and a half.
+- The dough will be sticky the first 2 minutes of kneading, but gradually the dough will get firmer and smoother.
+Knead the dough for at least 7 minutes.
+Cover the dough with a damp cloth and leave in warm place to double in size, this will take 1 hour to one hour and a half.

 - To make medium size simit, form 4 equal size balls from the dough.

-- Dust the working surface with flour, using your hands form a long rope, fold the rope in half, twist both halves of the rope, join two ends together to form a circle, press the ends firmly to seal.
+- Dust the working surface with flour, using your hands form a long rope from the previous balls.
+Roll out the balls into a 20 to 22-inch rope.
+Fold the rope in half, braid both halves of the rope, join two ends together to form a circle, press the ends firmly to seal.

-- Dip both sides in the molasses mixture first then in the sesame seeds, place on a baking sheet.
-Cover and let it rise again for 30 minutes.
+- Dip both sides of the simit in the molasses mixture first, then in the sesame seeds, place on a baking sheet lined with parchment paper.
+Cover with a damp cloth and let it rise again for 30 minutes.